mjambon/blog/src/index.md

 My name is Martin Jambon.
 I live with my family in the San Francisco Bay Area where I enjoy computer programming and the exceptional outdoors.

-I am one of the people behind [Esper](http://esper.com), a hybrid human-software service we're developing to assist executives around the clock.
+I am one of the people behind [Esper](http://esper.com), time management startup founded in 2013.

 martin@mjambon.com
 &bull; [Twitter](https://twitter.com/mjambon)